djbrown227/citibike_anomaly_detection/index.md

 # 🚲 CitiBike Station Anomaly Detection

 This project monitors **real-time CitiBike data** to detect anomalous behavior at docking stations.
 We focus on **frequent flipping between empty and full states**, which could indicate operational issues or unusual usage patterns.
+The state of each station(normal, empty, full) and whether that station is experiencing anomalous behavior is then stored in a database.

 ---